ThE-TiGeR/json_spirit/README.md

 Platform independent CMake files are included, kindly supplied by Uwe Arzt, with CPack declarations for packaging and a "make install" target supplied by Amzlkej.

-The Visual C++ solution consists of five projects:

 The JSON Spirit library and header files
 An application running the library's unit tests
 Three small programs demonstrating how to use JSON Spirit